SafarDB: FPGA-Accelerated Distributed Transactions via Replicated Data Types: Evaluation

 \subsection{Fault Tolerance}

-To answer \ref{q:crash-faults} and \ref{q:permission-switch}, we evaluate (1) the latency/variability of permission switches, and (2) the impact of single-node crash failures on both CRDT and WRDT executions. \autoref{fig:results:permission-switch} compares the round-trip time of changing write permissions in SafarDB's networked-attached FPGA implementation and Hamband's traditional RDMA network \cite{hamband, mu}.
+To answer \ref{q:crash-faults} and \ref{q:permission-switch}, we evaluate (1) the latency/variability of permission switches, and (2) the impact of single-node crash failures on both CRDT and WRDT executions.
+The detailed permission-switch histograms are provided in \autoref{fig:app:permission-switch} in the appendix.
+The measurements compare the round-trip time of changing write permissions in SafarDB's networked-attached FPGA implementation and Hamband's traditional RDMA network \cite{hamband, mu}.
 The latter incurs overhead accruing to PCIe traffic, thread-switching, and RNIC caching, leading to high variability in round-trip time.
 In contrast, SafarDB's direct connection within the FPGA between the WRDT user kernel accelerator and Network kernel exhibits greater stability: either 17 or 24 $ns$, and orders of magnitude faster than a traditional RDMA network.
 The impact of this reduced permission switch latency on failure recovery is elucidated in \autoref{fig:results:failure}.
 This directly benefits crash-fault recovery for WRDTs: after a leader failure, recovery requires revoking and re-granting write permissions at the newly elected leader, and SafarDB’s low and stable permission-switch latency reduces the recovery overhead on the critical path.

 This subsection evaluates the impact of crash-failures on one CRDT (2PSet) and one WRDT (Bank Account).
 Experiments are performed with four nodes and varying write percentages.
 We simulate crash failures by stopping a preselected node during execution; the remaining operations are redistributed to the other replicas.